vassilych/cscs/README.md

 Decription of CSCS
 ======

-* The syntax is a mixture between C# and Python.
+* The syntax is a mixture between C#, JavaScript, and Python.
 * All statements must finish with a semicolon ";".
-* Identation and new lines are not used in parsing.
+* Identation and new lines are not used in parsing (unlike Python).
-* All CSCS variables have at least 3 properties that can be accessed using the dot notation: properties, size, and type E.g. after setting n=10; n.properties will return {type, size, properties}.
+* All CSCS variables have at least 3 properties that can be accessed using the dot notation: properties, type, size, and string.
+E.g. after setting n=10; n.properties will return {properties, type, size, string}.
 * Variables and arrays are all defined implicitely, e.g. x=5, b[7]=11<br>
   An example of a list initialization: c = {"aa", "bb", "xxx"};<br>
   You can also define it explicitely: c[0]="aa"; c[1]="bb"; <br>